 - Assessment – Students assess clinically relevant client characteristics, and use the information gathered to describe, conceptualize, and diagnose within sociopolitical and cultural context.

-- Intervention – Students engage in effective, ethical, theory-informed, research-based, culturally appropriate activities that promote, restore, sustain, or enhance positive functioning and a sense of well-being in clients through preventive, developmental, or remedial services.
+- Intervention – Students engage in effective, ethical, theory-informed, research-based, culturally/contextually appropriate activities that promote, restore, sustain, or enhance positive functioning and a sense of well-being in clients through preventive, developmental, or remedial services.

 Goal #3: Students demonstrate the personal and professional attributes of multiculturally-competent practitioner-scholars.

 - Cultural/Contextual Awareness – Students recognize, value, and work consciously with individual and cultural/contextual differences within intersecting systems.